datajerk/ctf-write-ups/redpwnctf2021/simultaneity/README.md

 }
 ```

-That `_exit(0)` at the end basically takes care of any potential stack-based buffer overflow.
+That `_exit(0)` at the end basically takes care of any potential stack-based buffer overflow (the compiler new this, so no need for the canary).

 The `malloc` return isn't being checked for NULL, so using a NULL pointer + the `how far?`; you have an 8-byte _write-what-where_, but where to write?
 Need a leak.